andyjagoe/ipfs-devgrants/open-grants/open-proposal-web3-analytics.md

 I will work full time on the project for three months, and the grant will subsidize my personal costs so I can complete the project and make it generally available on mainnet.
 Please see the section on Total Budget Requested for cost and time estimates for each component.

 ### Front-End Instrumentation
-To use Web3 Analytics, you instrument your app using [Analytics](https://github.com/DavidWells/analytics) (a lightweight open-source frontend analytics abstraction layer) and use the [web3 analytics plugin](https://www.npmjs.com/package/analytics-plugin-web3analytics) I wrote for a decentralized data back-end.
+To use Web3 Analytics, you instrument your app using [Analytics](https://github.com/DavidWells/analytics) (a lightweight open-source frontend analytics abstraction layer) and use the [web3 analytics plugin](https://www.npmjs.com/package/analytics-plugin-web3analytics) I wrote as a decentralized data back-end.
 Analytics has plugins for most major analytics systems and they can be run in parallel, so taking this approach removes vendor lock-in and reduces risk.

 You can see Web3 Analytics working on this [demo site](https://celadon-pothos-120129.netlify.app/) ([source code](https://github.com/andyjagoe/web3-analytics-demo)).
 Click the buttons to generate events.
 You'll see confirmation toasts appear in the browser.
 Open the browser console to see the interactions with the decentralized back-end.